Muneiahtellakula/Android-FDP-1/README.md

 ### Course Objectives :
-- To enable the faculty of Engineering Colleges to be able to develop android apps so that they can share the same knowledge to their students.
+- To enable the faculty of all Engineering Colleges to be able to develop android apps so that they can share the same knowledge to their students.
 ### Entry Requirements :
 - Faculty attending this FDP should have a good knowledge in JAVA.